Windows Vista

 Installing Windows Vista

-Microsoft has instruction on how to Install, upgrade, & activate Windows Vista.
+Microsoft's instruction on how to install, upgrade, & activate Windows Vista are no longer available.

 Vista More Demanding of Hardware

 Windows Vista is particularly demanding and few computers built before 2007 will run Vista satisfactorily without being significantly upgraded.
-Hardware requirements are generally much higher to perform the same functions as a comparable system running Windows XP.
+Hardware requirements are generally much higher to perform the same functions as a comparable system running Windows XP (or even Windows 7).

-In most cases you are better off upgrading to Windows 7 if your computer will support it.
+In most cases you are better off upgrading to Windows 7 if your computer will support it, although support for Windows 7 is now relatively short (January 14, 2020).

 System Requirements

-You'd best look at new hardware if you want to optimize your experience with Windows Vista.
+Be sure your hardware is adequate to optimize your experience with Windows Vista.
+As noted above, Windows 7's requirements are lighter.
 See the general notes about Windows hardware requirements.

-Vista provides an advantage where you are using the 64-bit version with large amounts of memory (8 GB).
-32-bit systems only provide a small amount of enhanced memory, making the advantages over XP, in this respect, minimal.
+Vista provides an advantage where you are using the 64-bit version with large amounts of memory (8 GB or more).
+32-bit systems only provide a small amount of enhanced memory (nominally 4 GB of which many 32-bit systems only see 3.5 GB), making the advantages over XP, in this respect, minimal.

 Hardware Upgrades Probably Necessary